-The orientation of new Directors is organized and managed by the Company Secretary by presenting the documents and information that are beneficial to the duties of the new Directors, such as director's handbook, the company's corporate governance and business code of conduct, company charter, capital structure, shareholders structure, laws, best practices, related rules and regulations, annual reports, form 56-1, including the past financial statements to enable the Directors to understand the overall picture of the performance and the company's business, and also presenting the training courses for the directors that are essential to the duties and the corporate governance.
+The orientation of new Directors is organized and managed by the Company Secretary by presenting the documents and information that are beneficial to the duties of the new Directors, such as director's handbook, the company's corporate governance and business code of conduct, company charter, capital structure, shareholders structure, authority, duty and laws which are related to rules and responsibilities of directors of listed company, best practices, related rules and regulations, annual reports, form 56-1, including the past financial statements.
+So that the directors will understand the overall picture of the performance and the company's business.
+Secretary also proposes the training courses for the directors that are essential to the duties and the corporate governance.
 In addition, there is also presentation of important information relating to the company's business to enhance the knowledge and understanding about the business and company's operations of the first time Directors.

-During 2017, there was no newly appointed director.
+During 2018, there was no newly appointed director.